ooni/probe-cli/docs/design/dd-006-probeservices.md

 ## Software Architecture

-There is OONI Probe Mobile, OONI Probe Desktop, and OONI Probe CLI.
+There are OONI Probe Mobile, OONI Probe Desktop, and OONI Probe CLI.
 Also, there are two CLI clients, `ooniprobe` and `miniooni` (the research client).

 Mobile clients used the [pkg/oonimkall](../../pkg/oonimkall/) API.
 Desktop